dsg-uwaterloo/ORTOA/docs/BUILD.md

-# ORTOA-tee CMake
+# ORTOA-TEE CMake

-The ORTOA-tee project builds 4 executables and a handful of shared libraries (`.so` files).
+The ORTOA-TEE project builds 4 executables and a handful of shared libraries (`.so` files).
 In particular, the executables built are:

 - `client`
 - `ortoa-host`
 - `ortoa-enc`
 - `ortoa-enc.signed`

-These executables are then used to run the ORTOA-tee program.
+These executables are then used to run the ORTOA-TEE program.

 ## Building & installing the project